Arthezz/cryptography-app/README.txt

 I have done it for college project
 It's also my first time when I'm using CSS

-You can encrypt following characters: abcdefghijklmnopqrstuvwxyz,. ?!_
-To decrypt you can use: 0123456789sqrtln/- =*()^+
+You can encrypt following characters: abcdefghijklmnopqrstuvwxyz,. ?!_ by using this app To decrypt you can use: 0123456789sqrtln/- =*()^+
 But you need to know combinations of these characters